Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ;
 ```

-#### DW_DELTA_DATE_RANGE_F.SQL
+#### DW_DELTA_DATE_RANGE_F.SQL (Additional Information)

-3. As part of the objects we created back in the Getting Started Section, we created a table function called dw_delta_date_range_f.
-This function will take a type of time period such as day, week, month, quarter and year as a parameter, and return rows with a start_date and end_date of that period.
+1. As part of the objects we created back in the Getting Started Section, we created a table function called DW_DELTA_DATE_RANGE_F.
+This table function will take a type of time period such as day, week, month, quarter and year as a parameter, and return rows with a start_date and end_date of that period.
-4. In Snowsight, *"create worksheet from SQL file"*, select the 000_admin/dw_delta_date_range_f.sql
+2. To review the code in Snowsight, *"create worksheet from SQL file"*, select the 000_admin/dw_delta_date_range_f.sql
 ``` sql
 use schema   &{l_common_schema};;